rkday/rkd.me.uk/posts/automating-arch-linux-setup-on-an-rpi.md

 umount root boot
 ```

 Once the base system is in place, though, there are more setup commands I want to run.
 Because my laptop is x86_64 and the Pi is ARM, the Pi binaries won't run on my laptop, so I can't just chroot into the install.
 However, the Linux kernel has a concept of 'binfmt support', effectively 'use this program to run this sort of binary'.
-This means that I can install qemu-user-static, and it will seamlessly emulate an ARM system when running ARM binaries.
+This means that I can install `qemu-user-static`, and it will seamlessly emulate an ARM system when running ARM binaries.

 On Arch, using `yay` to access AUR packages, that's done like this: